[Press Release] Rumi Spice Releases New Whole Seed Spices to Further Mission of Using Spice as a Force for Good

 Additionally, the company has contracted with thousands of women in Herat, Afghanistan to support the hand-harvested production process.
 Committed to empowering Afghan women and bolstering the country’s economy, Rumi Spice has reinvested back into the country’s agricultural and manufacturing infrastructure.

-Today, Rumi Spice exports whole spices from Afghanistan that it sells via retail, food service, wholesale, and direct-to-consumers.
+Today, Rumi Spice exports whole spices from Afghanistan that it sells via retail, food service, wholesale, and direct-to-consumer.
 What began as a single product, Rumi Spice has expanded to bring even more premium, flavorful spices to consumers.
 Today, the company sells twelve different spices and spice blends to add flavor to the dishes of both home and professional chefs.
 Rumi Spice is also proud to be a certified B Corporation.